course-dprep/host-characteristics-on-airbnb-prices/README.md

-# The effect of host characteristics on price
+# The effect of host characteristics on prices of AirBnB's

 ### Are host characteristics influencing the price?